haolam05/MiniAmazon/README.md

 ### Get all bookmarks belonged to a user by id
 * Require Authentication: True
+* Require Authorization: True - Current user must be the same as the requested user
 * Request
   * Method: GET
   * URL: /api/users/:id/bookmarks